A Man's Guide to Exfoliation

 See Related: The Best Exfoliating Scrub For Men

 The purpose of exfoliation is to keep the healthy cells turn over quickly without disruption, giving the skin an overall healthy look.
 Your hair follicles have more space to breathe, keeping the pores clear, body smooth, and your complexion young and healthy.
 But with so many scrubs out there, which one is right for men?
-We have smaller pores (easier to block), thicker skin (more dead skin cells), and oilier skin types (dead skin held more tightly) than women.
+We have larger pores (easier to block), thicker skin (more dead skin cells), and oilier skin types (dead skin held more tightly) than women.
 So the obvious solution is not so obvious when looking for a scrub.
 Most men’s skincare brands are basically women’s lines with more masculine packaging.
 For a true men's product, the key is higher concentrations and the non-use of water.
 You don’t want to buy anything with water in it as it dilutes the product.
 How do you know your products don’t have water in it?
 Check the first few ingredients on the product list.
 See water?
 Yes?
 It’s got over 50% water.

 How to exfoliate your face